populationgenomics/talos/docs/SvAnnotationPlan.md

     rather than an error, which reads like a plumbing bug.
 If `AnnotateSvWithSvafotate` produces no VCF and no message, suspect memory first.

+The mitigation is to pre-trim the reference BED to gnomAD-only data rows before annotating, leaving columns untouched — see [the gnomAD pre-filter](#the-bed-is-pre-filtered-to-gnomad-rows). gnomAD is the only source this workflow consumes, so results are unaffected.
+Local runs succeed under this, and `AnnotateSvWithSvafotate` requests 20 GB.

-`AnnotateSvWithSvafotate` requests 16 GB.
-That is plausible but unverified from above — 8 GB is confirmed insufficient and the true requirement has not been bracketed.
-A single contig's worth of BED (280k rows, 37 MB gzipped) runs comfortably in 8 GB, so the requirement scales with reference size, not callset size.
+**The trim is a mitigation, not a fix.** The filtered BED is 325 MB against the shipped 469 MB — a ~30% reduction, not an order of magnitude — so the floor has moved but not collapsed.
+8 GB against the full BED is confirmed insufficient; nothing between 8 and 20 GB has been tried against the filtered one.
+A single contig's worth of BED (280k rows, 37 MB gzipped) runs comfortably in 8 GB, so the requirement scales with reference size, not callset size, and a real callset may still need more than a toy VCF does.
+This remains one of the longest-running steps.

-**Next step:** confirm 16 GB on the target executor.
+**Next step:** bisect the real floor against the filtered BED on the target executor.
 The other three `withName` values are guesses taken against an eight-variant fixture.

 ### 3. Whether real input VCFs satisfy the output contract